influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/features/influx_tools.md

 A range can either be a single sequence number or an interval as shown previously.

-Hint: Include the -print-only option to display the plan and exit without exporting any data.
+Hint: Include the `-print-only` argument to display the plan and exit without exporting any data.

 ### `import`